nf-core/website/src/content/docs/contributing/modules.md

 #### In `modules/nf-core/modulename/tests/main.nf.test.snap`:

 - Check that all output files are present in the nf-test snapshot file, or at a minimum, check that the files exist.
-- Check that there are no md5sums representing empty files (except for the stub tests)

 #### Migrating pytest to nf-test: